|Home - Apocalypse Later Roadshow||Mail Hal C F Astell - Site Map|

 As I also obtain permission for all the films I screen, I need to explain to filmmakers and rightsholders exactly what I'm doing and why so that they can better decide whether they want to entrust me with their babies.

 So here's a page to cover what conventions, filmmakers and even audiences might want to know about what I do.
 I maintain another page to explain why I do it.

 I provide this service to conventions primarily to contribute high quality themed film content to your programming, without your having to worry about any aspect of making it happen.

 There is no financial component to these mini-film festivals.
 I do not charge filmmakers submission fees or offer prizes.
 I do not expect any direct financial payment from conventions.
-Your events will not make direct financial gain from my mini-film festivals but you may well benefit by selling convention memberships to anyone attending a mini-film festival on opening night that's free and open to the public.
+Your events will not make direct financial gain from my mini-film festivals but you may well benefit by selling convention memberships to anyone attending a mini-film festival, especially on an opening night that's free and open to the public.

 Here's what I provide:

 Here's what I need: